niklaas/javacodeformatter/README.md

 code.
 You don't need Eclipse installed to use it; the build bundles all of the Eclipse libraries necessary.

+Note: This has been udpated to support JAVA 8

 Building
 --------